RavanH/xml-sitemap-feed/readme.txt

 User-agent: *
 Allow: /
 `
 You can also choose to notify major search engines of your new XML sitemap manually.
-Start with getting a [Google Webmasters Tools account](https://www.google.com/webmasters/tools/) and submit your sitemap for the first time from there to enable tracking of sitemap downloads by Google! or head over to [XML-Sitemaps.com](http://www.xml-sitemaps.com/validate-xml-sitemap.html) and enter your sites sitemap URL.
+Start with getting a [Google Search Console account](https://search.google.com/search-console) and submit your sitemap for the first time from there to enable tracking of sitemap downloads by Google! or head over to [XML-Sitemaps.com](http://www.xml-sitemaps.com/validate-xml-sitemap.html) and enter your sites sitemap URL.

 = Can I change the sitemap name/URL? =